microbiomedata/metaMS/docs/lcms_metabolomics/index.rst

 metabolites.
 The initial signal processing includes peak picking, integration of mass features, deconvolution of MS1 spectra, and calculation of peak shape metrics.
 The workflow associates MS1 spectra with their corresponding MS2 spectra.
-It uses the MS2 spectra to search a subset of the GNPS's (Global Natural Products Social Molecular Networking)
+It uses the MS2 spectra to search a subset of the GNPS2's (Global Natural Products Social Molecular Networking)
-`library of tandem mass spectra <https://gnps-external.ucsd.edu/gnpslibrary>`_ to identify metabolites.
+`library of tandem mass spectra <https://library.gnps2.org/>`_ to identify metabolites.
 The workflow also uses the deconvoluted MS1 spectra to assign a molecular formula.
 Each candidate metabolite assignment is given two confidence scores: one for its match to the predicted molecular